logo

 3. Online Account Assistance Scams: Protect Your Personal Information

 Be wary of third parties offering unnecessary help in creating an IRS Online Account.
 Creating an IRS account is straightforward.
 Seeking unnecessary assistance may put your personal information at risk.
 Establish your online account directly through IRS.gov.
-The IRS official details are offered in a PDF file.

 4. False Fuel Tax Credit Claims: Know the Eligibility Criteria